+'''

-CREATE VIEW USA\EMPLOYEES AS SELECT \ FROM EMPLOYEE WHERE JOB\COUNTRY = 'USA';
+CREATE VIEW USA_EMPLOYEES AS

+SELECT FROM EMPLOYEE

+WHERE JOB_COUNTRY = 'USA';

+'''

-If WITH CHECK OPTION is specified, it prevents INSERT or UPDATE operations on an otherwise update-able view, if the operation violates the search condition specified in the WHERE clause.
-For more information about using this option, see "Using WITH CHECK OPTION" on page 8-6.
-For an explanation of views that can be updated, see "Types of views: read-only and update-able" on page 8-5.
+• If WITH CHECK OPTION is specified, it prevents INSERT OF UPDATE OPERations on an otherwise update-able view, if the operation violates the search condition specified in the WHERE clause.
+For more information about using this option, see Using WITH CHECK OPTION.
+For an explanation of views that can be updated, see Types of Views: Read-only and Update-able.

-Important The SELECT statement used to create a view cannot include an ORDER BY clause.
+The SELECT statement used to create a view cannot include an ORDER BY clause.